ergonode/docs/docs/installation/docker.md

 If you want to test ergonode in multiple directories you need to create the  `.env` file and set COMPOSE_PROJECT_NAME env var to some unique value

-If you want't change any environment variable you can optionally  change this in the `.env` file.
+If you want to change any environment variable you can optionally  change this in the `.env` file.
 And all environment variables used by our docker you can find in the `docker-compose.yml` files.

 Now you can start start docker by simple command